Date of Paper/Work

 self-efficacy, JOPO class, on-the-job learning, belonging, social-emotional learning, growth mindset, caring education, student motivation, at-risk students, flexible learning, whole-child learning

 This work is licensed under a Creative Commons Attribution 4.0 License.

-Bonafield-Pierce, Joyce C., "From Passenger to Driver: Strengthening Self-Efficacy" (2018).
+Bonafield-Pierce, Joyce C., "From Passenger to Driver: Strengthening Self-Efficacy in Finland's JOPO Class Students" (2018).
 Education Doctoral Dissertations in Leadership.
 104.